-By combining THC with another cannabinoid called cannabidiol, the severity of side effects may be reduced.
+By combining THC with another cannabinoid called cannabidiol, the severity of side effects may be reduced, although this belief is a topic of some debate.
 It’s also important to remember we’re discussing THC in this article, not the smoking of marijuana.
 Burning plant material comes with its own set of risks and effects.

 How Many People Have Died From THC Poisoning?